Hello everyone! In this article, I’m documenting my recent staycation over at Champion Hotel.

 Overall, I believe Champion Hotel to be a hidden gem in the budget hotel segment.
 I must admit, prior to chancing upon it on Traveloka I’ve never even heard of Champion Hotel before – my perception of cheap hotel rooms revolved around Hotel 81, Fragrance, Ibis Budget, etc. I didn’t have high expectations for the cheapest 3-star hotel out there, but I actually found my stay at Champion Hotel surprisingly pleasant, and there wasn’t much for me to complain about.
 My main quibble would be that there’s nothing really to do at the hotel (there’s no swimming pool, or a restaurant), and its location is a tad inaccessible by public transport too.
 But if you’re mainly looking to spend your time in the room and are simply seeking some privacy, then I believe Champion Hotel to be the best option under $50.
 It’s much better than the Hotel 81 down the road, and cheaper too.
 Whether you’re looking for an affordable hotel for your romantic proclivities, or perhaps a poly/uni student looking to do a wallet-friendly staycation with a group of friends, Champion Hotel is a great choice.

 Those interested in booking a stay at Champion Hotel can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book this hotel.